SpellholdStudios/Neera_Expansion/README.md

 ##

-#### Mac OS X
+#### Mac OS

-Neera Expansion for Mac OS X is distributed is distributed in the same compressed archive and includes a WeiDU installer.
+Neera Expansion for Mac OS is distributed is distributed in the same compressed archive and includes a WeiDU installer.

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: neera folder, setup-neera and setup-neera.command files in your game folder.
 To install, simply double-click **`setup-neera.command`** and follow the instructions on screen.